hawkinsd90/BouncePartyClubSite/docs/ORDERS_AND_WORKFLOW.md

 | `pending_review_admin_alerted` | Admin has been notified this order is pending review |
 | `confirmed_admin_alerted` | Admin has been notified this order is confirmed |

-These prevent the admin from receiving multiple notifications if the webhook fires more than once or if the lifecycle function is called multiple times.
+These prevent the admin from receiving multiple notifications if the webhook fires more than once or if the lifecycle function is called multiple times for the same transition.